 3. Bath the dog with a natural doggie shampoo

-You will need to bathe your Cocker Spaniel once a month with a shampoo and conditioner formulated for dogs.
+You will need to bath your Cocker Spaniel once a month with a shampoo and conditioner formulated for dogs.

-Several doggie shampoos are formulated for dogs with smelly coats.
+There are several doggie shampoos that are formulated for dogs with smelly coats.
 Your vet may also recommend you use a medical dog shampoo that helps get rid of the infection.

 In between baths, you can use scented/unscented puppy wipes to wipe the dog’s coat which is similar to bathing the dog.